Rhodes piano: Early models: Xylette, Pre-Piano ("Bantam Piano") and Piano Bass

+Prior to the instrument's first retail sales, Harold Rhodes had exhibited it in Los Angeles on 11-20 July 1947 at the Pan-Pacific Auditorium as part of the "World Inventor's Exposition."

 By mid-1948 the Pre-Piano was being used for teaching in the Los Angeles public school system, and was eventually adopted in other cities, including Chicago.
-Among Rhodes's promotional appearances away from Los Angeles was Chicago's Lyon & Healy music store, where he demonstrated the instrument between July 21 and 23, 1948.
+Among Rhodes's promotional appearances away from Los Angeles was Chicago's Lyon & Healy music store, where he demonstrated the piano between July 21 and 23, 1948.
 In mid-1948 pianist and song-stylist Gwen Bari was Rhodes's representative and demonstrator in Philadelphia,—including a local television broadcast.
 She likewise appeared for promotions in Cleveland, New York, and Chicago.
-Her husband and violinist-partner Gene Bari was Rhodes's sales agent in Palm Springs (CA), advertising the instrument at $189.50 with amplification either built into the instrument or as an outboard unit, though it "also plays without amplification".
-The instrument weighed twenty pounds by itself, and thirty pounds including its tubular base with attached seat, and the Baris were then using it in performances at Palm Springs' Desert Inn.
+Her husband and violinist-partner, Gene Bari, was Rhodes's sales agent in Palm Springs (CA), advertising the Rhodes piano at $189.50 with amplification either built in or as an outboard unit, though it "also plays without amplification".
+The piano weighed twenty pounds by itself, and thirty pounds including its tubular base with attached seat, and the Baris were then using it in performances at Palm Springs' Desert Inn.

 In 1958, Rhodes began a business affiliation with Leo Fender to manufacture instruments.
 For Fender, Rhodes developed a 32-note keyboard bass approximating the string bass's range (E1-B3), known as the Piano Bass.
-The instrument introduced the design that would become common to subsequent Rhodes pianos, with the same Tolex body as Fender amplifiers and a fiberglass top.
+It introduced the design that would become common in subsequent Rhodes pianos, with the same Tolex body as Fender amplifiers and a fiberglass top.
 The tops came from a boat manufacturer who supplied whatever color happened to be available; consequently a number of different colored piano basses were produced.

 Some recent, undocumented sources place Piano Bass manufacture as early as 1959.
 Actual production (for retail sale) in Fender's Fullerton plant, however, began early in 1962—following manufacture of prototypes that "[had then] been in use throughout the Southwest for more than a year".
-The earliest-known national advertisement for the instrument was in Down Beat's July 1962 issue.